stac-extensions/mlm/README.md

 4. An optional, flexible description of the runtime environment to be able to run the model
 5. Scientific references

+Note: The spec is biased towards supervised ML models the produce classifications.
+However, fields that relate to supervised ML are optional and users can use the fields they need for different tasks.

 Check the original technical report for an earlier version of the Model Extension [here](https://github.com/crim-ca/CCCOT03/raw/main/CCCOT03_Rapport%20Final_FINAL_EN.pdf) for more details.

 ![Image Description](https://i.imgur.com/cVAg5sA.png)